Unorthodox index types for spatial containers

 std::unordered_map<OuterChunkCoord, Chunk, CoordHash> data;

-I’ve decided to use the unordered variant because there’s no obvious way to order voxels in 3D space.
-(Hell, there’s no obvious ways to order fields of a grid; both row-major and column-major formats are present and widely used.)
-This required a simple hashing routine:
+no obvious ways to order fields of a grid; both row-major and column-major formats are present and widely used.)
+This

 class CoordHash {